 Enrolling and applying to college can be a very emotional process, and for prospective students (and parents), keeping track of dates and deadlines can be overwhelming.
 For undergrads, missing an application deadline can mean that you’re wait-listed for a semester and sometimes even a year.
 For post-grads, missing an application deadline may mean they miss out on tuition reimbursement from their employer.
 Deadlines matter!

-Messaging deadlines in a dynamic way is an effective tactic in driving inquiries, applications and enrollments.
-Implementing countdown ads not only resonates with the prospective student and/or parent by driving urgency, but it also creates a connection and trust with the school because it’s taking the time to update and tailor their messaging.
+Messaging deadlines in a dynamic way is an effective tactic in driving inquiries, applications, and enrollments.
+Implementing countdown ads not only resonates with the prospective student and/or parent by driving urgency but also creates a connection and trust with the school because it’s taking the time to update and tailor their messaging.

 5. Don’t Ignore Parents in Ad Copy

-- Parents are willing to pay a premium for their child to earn a degree, but 74% of parents said they worried about having enough money to cover it
+- Parents are willing to pay a premium for their child to earn a degree, but 63% of parents said they worried about having enough money to cover it.

-- This is probably why 41% of parents plan to limit their child’s college choices based on price – School type and location affect cost, and 60% of parents feel that public universities and community colleges are good ways to save money on college
+- This is probably why only 43% of parents plan not to limit their child’s college choices based on price.

 For example, if we have a prospect search “ABC University”, but based on our list data, we already know that they’ve submitted an inquiry, we can serve them an application-focused ad rather than an inquiry-focused ad, since they’ve already inquired.
 We’re speaking to them based on where they’re at in the funnel.
-We’ve been able to utilize tactics like RLSA previously for this, but now we can do it in a more advanced way, without any additional budget and without new campaigns to support.
+We’ve utilized tactics like RLSA previously for this, but now we can do it in a more advanced way, without any additional budget and new campaigns to support.

 Education marketers today have many advanced options in targeting their audiences and successfully connecting with them.
 Getting your message right will ensure all of your other tactics are more successful.
-At Lever Interactive, we believe that presenting the right message to the right audience at the right time will make a significant difference in your digital marketing success as an education marketer.
+At Lever Interactive, we believe that presenting the right message to the right audience at the right time will significantly impact your digital marketing success as an education marketer.

-If you’re interested in learning more about how we can help you specifically, please contact us.
+Please contact us if you’re interested in learning more about how we can help you.